catseye/Wierd/README.markdown

 The Wierd distribution's licensing matches the language's fuzziness.

-With the exception of Milo's `quine.w`, which is licensed under the GPL (no version specified), no license was ever explicitly placed on any of the sources, so they are all implicitly copyright by their respective authors.
+With the exception of Milo's `quine.w`, which is licensed under the GPL (no version specified), no license was ever explicitly placed on any of John's or Milo's sources or documentation, so they are all implicitly copyrighted by their respective authors.

 However, Cat's Eye Technologies has been redistributing these sources in the form of this Wierd distribution for years now, with no objections from the authors, so I think it's safe to consider them to be freely redistributable, unmodified and for non-commercial purposes; however, I am not a lawyer, your mileage may vary, caveat emptor, etc. etc.

+In stark (I hope) contrast to this, Chris's implementation, `wierd.js`, is placed into the public domain (see the file `UNLICENSE` in its directory.)